junxit/us-congress-bills-112/metadata.md

 - 2012-12-21 — Senate amendment agreed to: Amendment SA 3433 agreed to in Senate by Unanimous Consent.
 - 2012-12-21 — Senate amendment proposed (on the floor): Amendment SA 3433 proposed by Senator Reid for Senator McCaskill.(consideration: CR S8378)
 - 2012-12-21 — Senate amendment submitted
+- 2012-12-27 — Message on Senate action sent to the House.
+- 2012-12-31 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Norton objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2012-12-31 — Considered as unfinished business. (consideration: CR H7513-7514)
+- 2012-12-31 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+6364.
+- 2012-12-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-31 — Mr. Chaffetz moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H7495-7498)
+- 2012-12-31 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: 401 - 5 (Roll no. 654). (text as House agreed to Senate amendment: CR H7496-7497)
+- 2012-12-31 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: 401 - 5 (Roll no. 654).(text as House agreed to Senate amendment: CR H7496-7497)
+- 2013-01-02 — Presented to President.
+- 2013-01-02 — Presented to President.
+- 2013-01-14 — Became Public Law No: 112-272.
+- 2013-01-14 — Became Public Law No: 112-272.
+- 2013-01-14 — Signed by President.
+- 2013-01-14 — Signed by President.